BC-GB/portfolio/README.md

 - Integrated AI parsing into the workflow to minimise manual data entry.

 #### Impact
+##### Adaptability
-- **Future‑proofed for analytics:** The structured, relational design makes it straightforward to add more advanced AI‑driven insights later (e.g. scenario analysis, recommendations), not just text parsing.
+- **Easy to extend functionality:** The structured, relational design makes it simple to add advanced features later, such as scenario analysis or AI recommendations.

 ##### Time-efficiency
 - **Seamless decision‑making:** Easy to review spending decisions, upcoming obligations, and restock needs without relying on memory.